Verdiss/TI-Economic-Equalization-Overhaul/README.md

 ### Issues & the State of the Mod
 This mod is a very early stage, and bugs, unintended behaviors, and imbalances are all but guaranteed.
-If you encounter a bug, or feel strongly that something should be adjusted, either open an issue in this github repo, or contact Verdiss on the Pavonis Interactive Discord server.
+If you encounter a bug, or feel strongly that something should be adjusted, either open an issue in this github repo or leave a comment on one of the mirror sites.

 Current focuses for future updates are: